datacg/covid-19-death-rate/README.md

 ## Installation <a name="installation"></a>

-There is no installation.
-The application is just a Jupyter Notebook (Python 3. *) file:
+There is no installation, just this Jupyter Notebook (Python 3.*) file:

 - ["covid-19-death-rate.ipynb"](https://github.com/datacgi/covid-19-death-rate/blob/main/covid-19-death-rate.ipynb)